img

 Continuous grazing often leads to overgrazed areas and underutilized sections of pasture.
 Some plants are grazed repeatedly, while others are left untouched.

-Rotational grazing solves this by controlling where and when animals graze.
+Adaptive grazing solves this by controlling where and when animals graze.

 The result: